 There is no ATM on site, but credit and debit cards are accepted at the venue.

-NorroFest 2022 offers a variety of food trucks and concessions on the day of the event.
+NorroFest offers a variety of food and beverage trucks and concessions on the day of the event.
 Our concessions are reasonably priced and delicious!
 You are sure to find something you love.

 Yes and so are the restrooms located in the pavilion.